Introduction

 - For production workloads, review the officially-supported servers list for optimal performance.

-- Visit portal.pextra.cloud to purchase or copy your license key (to get a free evaluation license, fill out the form here).
+- Visit portal.pextra.cloud to obtain a Pextra CloudEnvironment® license key (to get a free evaluation license, fill out the form here).
+One license per node is required.
+This license is required at installation time.

 c) Prepare Installation Media